kontan/dtsdoc/readme.md

 ## Ugly tags
 javadoc/jsdoc style start/end tag (from `/**` to `*/`) is not good...(though `@tag` is good!), because:

-### Needs Addtional lines: Generally a single line description needes three lines in the documents.
+### Needs Addtional lines
+Generally a single line description needes three lines in the documents.

     /**                               <- Boo!
      *  Variable hoge is bad.